Patient Assistance Center

 - Patient & Visitor Accommodations, which helps families find lodging in the Ann Arbor area.

 Searching for help on your own can be draining and time consuming.
-The Practical Assistance Center can help.
+The Patient Assistance Center can help.

 Our patients often require assistance that goes beyond what the university can provide.
 In those cases, the center helps patients find community resources to meet their needs.
 Patients may qualify for assistance from cancer-specific organizations or other charitable foundations.